IBM/transition-amr-parser/README.md

 ## transition-neural-parser
 **transition-neural-parser** is a powerful and easy-to-use Python package that provides a state-of-the-art neural transition-based parser for Abstract Meaning Representation (AMR).

 AMR is a semantic formalism used to represent the meaning of natural language sentences in a structured and machine-readable format.
 The package is designed to enable users to perform AMR parsing with high accuracy and generate reliable token-to-node alignments, which are crucial for various natural language understanding and generation tasks.

 ## Pip Installation Instructions
-Step 1: Create and activate a new conda environment
+Step 1: Create and activate a new conda environment;

 To ensure compatibility and prevent potential conflicts, create a new conda environment with Python 3.8:

 ```
-conda create -n amr-parser python=3.8
+conda create -y -p ./cenv_x86 python=3.8
 ```

 Activate the newly created environment:

 ```
-conda activate amr-parser
+conda activate ./cenv_x86
 ```

 Step 2: Install the package